-Revised and augmented from Jamaica Plain: Collected Bibliographies, Boston Landmarks Commission, 1983, as part of its Jamaica Plain Preservation Survey.
-This revised edition was produced by Walter H. Marx in 1991.
+Originally from the Jamaica Plain: Collected Bibliographies, Boston Landmarks Commission, 1983, as part of its Jamaica Plain Preservation Survey.
+In 1991 , Walter H. Marx (a founder of the JPHS) revised and augmented this bibliography.
 BPL numbers represent Boston Public Library call numbers.

 The Town of Roxbury by John G. Hales (surveyor, selectman, publisher), 1832; 100 rods=1 inch; shows churches and some industries; also included in both editions of F. S. Drake, The History of Roxbury, 1878 and 1910.
 BPL# Map 81.36.1832

 The Town of Roxbury by Charles Whitney, 1843 with revised edition 1849; with churches pictured on top and bottom and houses indicated but not named, 24"X 30" - BPL# Map 81.36.1849

 Jamaica Plain in West Roxbury from Walling's Map of the County of Norfolk, 1859 on a generously large scale; with all buildings indicated and named - West Roxbury Historical Society

 A plan of Boston's Roxbury by N. Henry Crafts (city engineer), 1867; 500' = 1"; with major public buildings and named wharves; 36" X 40" - BPL# Map 81.3.1867

 A Map of the Towns of Brookline and West Roxbury (1867) from frontispiece to The Brookline & West Roxbury Directory for 1868-69; with no buildings named nor indicated - Jamaica Plain Public Library Branch